 What is WisconsinEye’s budget?

-Of the nearly 20 such State Capitol networks in the United States, WisconsinEye has the smallest fulltime staff (8) and the smallest annual budget ($1.25 million), yet produces as much or more original programming (State Capitol & Enterprise) than the other networks.
+Of the nearly 20 such State Capitol networks in the United States, WisconsinEye has the smallest full-time staff (7) and the smallest annual budget ($1.2 million), yet produces as much or more original programming (State Capitol & Enterprise) than the other networks.
 In the last five years, the annual budget has grown by less than a total 6%.
 This accomplishment is rather remarkable in consideration that during the same period WisconsinEye: launched its classroom civics initiative, built a mobile distribution platform, introduced energetic social media efforts, launched an updated website, produced two award-winning documentaries, and implemented statewide Campaigns & Election programming that included more than 700 long-form candidate interviews from 12 locations statewide and dozens of rallies, news conferences and campaign events.

 Is it important that WisconsinEye’s funding is balanced?